Okay, here’s the sitch.

 As for cost, you can do it yourself for about $75 but I didn’t feel like making toast after giving birth, let alone encapsulating my placenta, so I don’t know if you’ll feel up to it.
 To have it shipped off and done for you, lands somewhere around the $200 mark so it isn’t cheap but it isn’t outrageous either.
 They send them back in tidy, little capsules and you take them over the next few months.

-The placenta has a lot of good stuff in it, animals do it all the time and you don’t see deers getting all weepy and telling their husbands they suck because they bought the wrong mustard and it certainly doesn’t do any harm.
-Even if it is just a placebo effect, then who cares because you feel good and that’s all that matters, right?
+The placenta has a lot of good stuff in it, animals do it all the time and you don’t see deers getting all weepy and telling their husbands they suck because they bought the wrong mustard.
+Some would argue that even if it is just a placebo effect, then who cares because you feel good and that’s all that matters, right?

 They do sell encapsulated animal placenta (hey, if we’re here let’s jump right in) but it’s hard to say if that further steps away from the benefits of what your body has to offer, although, it is a lot cheaper.